 Accessing the Rare Collection

 All titles in the Rare Materials Collection are microfilmed and these surrogate copies are viewable at Level 11 of the Lee Kong Chian Reference Library.
 The original materials are preserved under controlled temperature, humidity and light settings at Level 13.
-In the event that physical copy is required for research purposes, permission may be granted on need basis by writing to the Manager, Rare Collection, National Library.
+In the event that physical copy is required for research purposes, permission may be granted on need basis by writing to the Reference Point.

 Selected materials have been digitized and made accessible on BookSG (Rare books and documents).